ajnyga/tsvConverter/README.md

 # Excel to OJS3 XML conversion tool

+This release uses the OJS schema for 3.1.2.

+The tool was created for "in-house use" at the Federation of Finnish Learned Societies (https://tsv.fi). *It is not pretty*.
+It has not been thoroughly tested, but has been used to import the archives of around 20 journals since 2017.
+Feel free to use and develop further.

 ## Installation

+Download and unzip the tsvConverter.

+Make sure you can run php from command line.

-Install or update dependencies via Composer (https://getcomposer.org/):
+Go to the tsvConverter folder and install or update dependencies via Composer (https://getcomposer.org/).
+The conversion tool uses https://github.com/PHPOffice/PhpSpreadsheet for reading sheets.

     composer install

 ## Usage
-The tool was created for "in-house use" at the Federation of Finnish Learned Societies (https://tsv.fi). *It is not pretty*.
-It has not been thoroughly tested, but has been used to import the archives of six journals during 2017.
-Feel free to use and develop further.

-This release uses the OJS 3.x schema for 3.1.2 and later.

-Before importing the created data to your production server, you should try to import the data to a test environment to ensure that the created XML files work as expected.
+Before importing the created data to your production server, **you should try to import the data to a test environment to ensure that the created XML files work as expected**.

 Usage:

 	php convert.php sheetFilename filesFolderName [-v]

 Convert:

 	php convert.php filename.xlsx files

-Only validate:
+Only validate by adding -v:

 	php convert.php filename.xlsx files -v

 ### Step by step instructions